gear-foundation/gear-wiki/docs/examples/DAO.md

 ## Introduction

+### What is DAO

 A decentralized autonomous organization, or a DAO for short, is a new type of way to run organizations or institutions that enable individuals to work together for a specific cause in transparent, fair and honest ways.
 DAOs can be thought of as online groups of like-minded individuals that are also collectively owned and managed by the members themselves in equitable ways.

 Decisions are governed by proposals and votes to ensure that everyone within a decentralized autonomous organization has a voice.
 This is significant because it means that no central entity can manipulate anything for personal gain or based on personal beliefs.

 DAOs offer safe alternatives to pooling together money for a particular cause.
 But this isn’t just money that can be ordinarily managed by members.
 For instance, a group could set up a DAO to govern a charity to begin accepting donations and distributing aid accordingly.
 However, by far the biggest use cases for DAOs at the moment have been decentralized investment funds.
 This is where a group of investors create a venture fund that pools capital together and votes transparently on where to allocate the capital.

+### DAO application example by Gear

+Anyone can easily create their own DAO application and run it on the Gear Network.
+To do this, Gear created an example of the DAO smart contract, which is available on [GitHub](https://github.com/gear-dapps/dao-light).

+This article explains the programming interface, data structure, basic functions and explains their purpose.
+It can be used as is or modified to suit your own scenarios.

+In addition, Gear provides an example implementation of the DAO user interface to demonstrate its interaction with the smart contract in the Gear Network.
+You can watch a video on how to get the DAO application up and running and its capabilities here: **https://youtu.be/6lxr7eojADw**.
+The source code for the DAO application is available on [GitHub](https://github.com/gear-dapps/dao-app).

 ## Interface